 Provided that the annuitant of an RRSP or RRIF, the holder of a TFSA, FHSA or RDSP, or the subscriber of an RESP, deals at arm's length with the fund, and does not have a "significant interest" (within the meaning of the Tax Act) in the fund, units of the fund will not be a prohibited investment under the Tax Act for that RRSP, RRIF, TFSA, FHSA, RDSP or RESP.
-Units of the fund will also not be a prohibited investment for an RRSP, RRIF, TFSA, FHSA, RDSP or RESP if the units are "excluded property" under the Tax Act for that RRSP, RRIF, TFSA, FHSA, RDSP or RESP.
+Units of the fund will also not be a prohibited investment for an RRSP, RRIF, TFSA, FHSA, RDSP or RESP, Units of the units are "excluded property" under the Tax Act for that RRSP, RRIF, TFSA, FHSA, RDSP or RESP if the units are "excluded property" under the Tax Act for that RRSP, RRIF, TFSA, FHSA, RDSP or RESP.
 Annuitants of RRSPs and RRIFs, holders of TFSAs, FHSAs and RDSPs, and subscribers of RESPs should consult their tax advisors as to whether units of the fund would be a prohibited investment under the Tax Act in their particular circumstances.